Travel details

 Items of a personal nature (drinks not specifically mentioned, laundry, dry cleaning, internet, fax, telephone charges, etc.)

-Transfers, sightseeing, or meals not listed in "What's included in the tour"
+Transfers, sightseeing, or meals not specified in the "What's included in the tour" section

 Excess baggage charges